top of page

 • We strongly suggest attending all scheduled classes.
 Each class includes a demonstration, and it's crucial not to miss out on any steps in the process of creating your pottery.
 Please keep in mind that we are unable to provide individual or private demonstrations for any missed classes.

-In regards to missed classes, we do not offer refunds, but we do permit one make-up session during our open studio time.
+In regards to missed classes, we do not offer refunds, but you’ll have the option to 2-hour make-up sessions during our open studio time for a $50 fee..
 It's important to keep in mind that this session will not provide the same level of hands-on guidance as the regular classes.
+Make-up sessions are optional, we can help you get caught up if you want to avoid a make-up fee.

 • If you find that you're unable to finish glazing your pottery pieces during the last class, don't worry - our instructors and staff are here to help!
 We're more than happy to complete the glazing process for you, so long as you let us know your preferred colors and glaze style.
 Please feel free to communicate with us and we'll ensure that your pieces are finished to your liking.